 Once you have completed the renewal form and paid the fees, you can log in to Maintain Your Membership, click on renewal and check your Renewal Status.

-If, after the next 30 days, you still haven’t provided the outstanding fees and information, your CNO membership will expire on Monday, March 18, 2024.
 To resume practicing in Ontario as a nurse, you will need to meet the requirements for reinstatement and pay additional fees.